thenumbernine/Tensor/README.md

 - Use requires to enforce integral types on integral operators.

+- operator << and >> ... have to be unraveled from the pipe ostream operator (special exceptions to exclude those in the require() or something? otherwise the compiler gets confused which << it is using...)

-- More tensor operators?
-For integral Scalar types?  `~ && || ! ?:`.
-For tensors and index-notation.
+- Bitwise tensor operators?  `~ && || ! ?:`.

 - assign dimension size and offset to Index